nerthul11/AccessRandomizer/ReadMe.md

 Hallownest has two big elevators in City of Tears that allow you to traverse through different areas, and two Trams that serve a similar purpose.
 What if accessing them was slightly more cursed and split it like Dash, Claw or whatever can be split?
 This setting allows exactly that.

+## Trap Bench

+You ever thought "why would I ever use the Beast Den backdoor if I can just sit in the bench"?
+Well, think again, because this setting might force you to...
+Unless you find the Trap Bench item first, that is.

 ## Integrations

 If FStats is enabled, a new page for the obtention of items will be added.